Ross Sinclair (artist): Exhibitions

-In 2017 Sinclair exhibited at Inverness Museum and Art Gallery, in a solo-show titled After After After The Monarch of the Glen, Read Life Is Dead.
+In 2017 Sinclair exhibited at Inverness Museum and Art Gallery, in a solo-show titled After After After The Monarch of the Glen, Real Life Is Dead.
 The museum commissioned a response to the iconic Edwin Henry Landseer painting The Monarch of the Glen.

 Also in 2017, Sinclair undertook a 2-week residency at the Shanghai Himalayas Museum in China.
 This accumulated in a solo exhibition titled Real Life is Dead/Long Live Real Life.
 For the exhibition, Sinclair added the text 'is dead' to the ‘real life’ tattoo.
 The exhibition included a multi-media presentation.
 In Shanghai, Sinclair worked with local musicians, artists and singers to create the Chinese-Scottish Real Life Orchestra.
 The group came together in a collective voice, in English and Chinese, to share experiences through music.

 The residency was supported by the British Council, and was one of the programmes in the Spirit of Youth campaign in 2017.

 Music

 Ross Sinclair is a drummer and guitarist.
 In 1984/85 joined his first band, Gods For All Occasions, featuring Neil Menzies and Raymond McGinlay, later a member of Teenage Fanclub.

 It was during this time that Sinclair became a founding member of The Soup Dragons.
 For 5 years he performed on records and played concerts including Glastonbury in 1987, and supported bands such as Primal Scream and The Jesus and Mary Chain.
 The group went on to perform on Top of the Pops in 1990 and sold half a million albums in the USA.

 In the early 1990s Sinclair left the group to complete his studies at the Glasgow School of Art.
+He reunited with the group for six concerts in the UK in October and November 2023.

 He has previously released records, Real Life Parledonia (2013) and Real Life is Dead/Long Live Real Life (2017) and CD's I Tried to Give Up Drinking With Guitars Instead of God (2013) and The Real Life Rock Opera (2004.)